 Fahrenheit, Celsius & Kelvin Conversion Tool

 Enter any temperature in the below calculation tool & it will automatically convert that temperature into the remaining units.
+All temperatures are rounded to two decimal places.

 Temperature Conversion Formulas